jgisson/jgisson-share-jar-sdk4/README.md

-# Alfresco Share JAR Module - SDK 4.0
+# Alfresco Share JAR Module - SDK 4.1

-This is a Share project for Alfresco SDK 4.0.
+This is a Share project for Alfresco SDK 4.1.

 Run with `./run.sh build_start` or `./run.bat build_start` and verify that it

- * Runs Alfresco Content Service (ACS)
  * Runs Alfresco Share
- * Runs Alfresco Search Service (ASS)
- * Runs PostgreSQL database
  * Deploys the JAR assembled module

+_WARN:_ This project need the jgisson-platform-jar-sdk4 project for Alfresco ACS

 All the services of the project are now run as docker containers.
 The run script offers the next tasks:

  * `build_start`.
 Build the whole project, recreate the Share docker image, start the dockerised environment composed by ACS, Share, ASS and